kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   long a non-cooperating responder can take before proceeding to the next one.
 Lower values would improve the responsiveness of the system, while higher values would increase the workload's safety when the responder is disrupted.
-- Consider introducing an EvictionRequestCancellationPolicy that could be used by responders to signal that cancelling the EvictionRequest is not possible.
+- Consider introducing an EvictionCancellationPolicy that could be used by responders to signal that cancelling the Eviction is not possible.
 This could be used, for example, when the migration of the pod has mostly completed and it would be expensive or impossible to interrupt it.
 - Consider introducing a mechanism that allows potential responders to register their intent about upcoming pods.
 This would likely require a new API where I can express my intent to be added as a responder for pods satisfying certain rules (e.g. by selector, CEL expression or